Welcome to Nogales Justice Court

 A. If your plea is “responsible” you may:

-Pay the amount of the sanction/fine by mail or in person, on or before your court date, unless otherwise stated on the information given to you by the Police Officer.
+Pay the amount of the sanction/fine by mail or in person, on or before your court date, unless otherwise stated on the information given to you by the Law Enforcement Officer.

-B. If your plea is “not responsible” you may:
+B. If your plea is “responsible” you may:

-You may also have the option of attending a Defensive Driving Program and receive a dismissal for one moving violation.
+Have the option of attending a Defensive Driving Program and receive a dismissal for one moving violation.
 However, not all violations are eligible for this program.
 There are also certain requirements.
 For instance, if you have attended a Defensive Driving Program for an Arizona violation that occurred within the 24 months prior to this violation, you are not eligible.
 If you have been cited for more than one violation on your complaint, only one can be dismissed by attending the Defensive Driving Program.
-You will have to choose either Option A or B above for the other violation(s).
+You will have to choose either Option A or C above for the other violation(s).

-If you attend a Defensive Driving Program, you waive your right to a hearing on the violation.
+If you attend a Defensive Driving Program, you waive your right to a hearing on that violation.

 III.
 If you request a hearing